JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

   This table's approximate memory overhead is 1.07 bytes, plus key-value padding, per bucket, in addition to the size of a key-value pair per vacant bucket.

   For the sake of easy distribution with this benchmarking project, I have opted to use an [amalgamated single-header version](https://github.com/MikePopoloski/boost_unordered) of this table provided by a third party.
+However, <span class="table_label">Boost.Unordered</span>, the <span class="table_label">Boost</span> module that contains this table, can also be obtained and installed separately from the rest of the library straight from the official sources.

 * [<span class="table_label">emilib2::HashMap</span>](https://github.com/ktprime/emhash/tree/master/thirdparty/emilib):